gavthetallone/devops-fundamental-project/README.md

 ### Unit Testing in VS Code

 For the unit testing phase, I wrote tests to check that all of the [CRUD functionality](#crud-functionality) was working.
+These classes, such as "TestCreate", can be further broken down into functions, such as "test_create_league".

 Here is the testing output carried out after completing the application, giving 100% coverage of the "application" directory: